35mm Multi-Image Slideshow ✷ Work In Progress

 Updated 02–01–2025

-Experimentation for In-Person Performance I am currently building a multi-image slide show utilizing 4x Kodak Ektagraphic Projectors on auto-loop.
+I am currently building a multi-image slide show utilizing 4x Kodak Ektagraphic Projectors on auto-loop.
 The final installation will bring together 320x handmade slides and I am 30% to my end goal.

 In the meantime however, I have ±80 solid slides to play with and have been invited to show part of the in-progress work at a local indie cinema.
-As a result I started working to make an abridged version of the slideshow that can be performed solo, in-person.
+As a result I started working to make an abridged version of the slideshow that can be performed solo and in-person.
 What that looks like at the moment is layering one slide projector with one masked overhead slide projector (OHP) that I can manually adjust in real-time (with a liquid light layer and a static object shadow layer).

 This is done via a multi-plane setup... a method I co-opted from an animators toolkit (typically used to downshoot layers of flat materials... such as in paper animation.)